irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

     uppercase.
   - Classes which are not instantiated should be named using lowercase without underscore.
-- Functions should be named using snake_case.
-Abbreviations in uppercase.
+- Functions should be named using snake_case but with abbreviations in uppercase.

 ###########################
  Abbreviations, dictionary
 ###########################
-NOTE: This list also applies to comments and identifiers in the source code.
+NOTE: This list primarily applies to comments and identifiers in the source code.
+Most of the abbreviations are not "official" and have been created specifically for BICAS.
 --
 AA, aampere
     Antenna ampere.
 Calibrated ampere at the antenna.
 AAPT
     Antenna ampere/TM
 ASID
-    bicas.proc.L1L2.AntennaSignalId
+    Class bicas.proc.L1L2.AntennaSignalId.
 ASR, Antenna Signal Representation.
     (1) A reference to a particular "physical antenna signal" (a "data channel") which BIAS-LFR/TDS is trying to measure, or